Steve Harwell, former Smash Mouth frontman, dies at 56, representative says

 "He was surrounded by family and friends and passed peacefully and comfortably," Hayes said Monday.

-Harwell was with the band until 2021, when he retired.
+Harwell retired from Smash Mouth in 2021, and the band continues to tour with new vocalist Zach Goode.
 Smash Mouth has sold over 10 million albums worldwide and scored two No. 1 hit singles, five Top 40 singles and a Grammy nomination.

+Smash Mouth's first hit "Walkin' on the Sun" and a cover of the Monkees song "I'm a Believer" have garnered hundreds of millions of streams since their releases.

+But it was the chart-topping "All Star" — which was featured on the soundtrack of the 2001 blockbuster "Shrek" — that will forever be linked with Harwell and Smash Mouth.

 "Steve's iconic voice is one of the most recognizable voices from his generation.
 He loved the fans and loved to perform," Hayes said.